 Basically, you can get a basic understanding of what a coffee is going to be like based on where the fruit is picked from, but there’s still a lot that’s dependent on the brewers themselves.
 Do they pre-wet or dry their fruit?
 Do they split roast their blends or throw them all into the same temperature?

 To pick a perfect coffee, you don’t need to know everything about the process (not unless you’re going to start your own business), but keep an eye out for buzzwords and high ratings — they can be a good indicator of what’s-what in the coffee world.

-One last tidbit before we get into the capsules themselves: Nespresso rates all of their coffees on a scale from 1-13.
+One last tidbit before we get into reviewing the best Nespresso capsules themselves: Nespresso rates all of their coffees on a scale from 1-13.